janhavilipare17/shadowstamp/README.md

 ## Privacy Guarantee

 At no point does the original content, file, or plaintext leave the user's device.
-Only a cryptographic hash and commitment are ever transmitted or stored on-chain.
+Only a cryptographic hash and commitment are ever transmitted or stored on-chain — demonstrating how Midnight's privacy-preserving blockchain can enable real-world intellectual property protection and digital trust without sacrificing confidentiality.